Self-Employment Clinic

 Our regular tax appointments can handle most simple self-employment situations with self-employment income of up to $10,000.
 You need to schedule with our self-employment services if:

--you have more than $10,000 of self-employment income; or,
+• you have more than $10,000 of self-employment income; or,

--you have an inventory of goods; or,
+• you have an inventory of goods; or,

--you have a business use of your home; or,
+• you have a business use of your home; or,

--you operate a daycare; or,
+• you operate a daycare; or,

--you purchased equipment that must be depreciated.
+• you purchased equipment that must be depreciated.

 There may be additional circumstances where we ask you to use our self-employment services due to the complexity of your return, but these are the common situations.

-You can call 651-262-2169 for additional screening.
+You can call 651-262-2169 if you have additional questions.

 The SETO is our Self-Employment Tax Organizer.
 It is a tool to assist you in getting organized for your tax appointment.
 It will ask you to total all your self-employment income for the year and try to total your various receipts so we don't need to spend time adding everything up during the appointment.